They say…

 Far from being a hostile rival, however, has been a friendly neighbour – in fact brewer Martin Strawbridge once worked for the bigger brewery.
 Hop Back leased Downton space and plant, and bottle and sell its beers.

-A grist of Crisp Norfolk-grown Maris Otter pale malt, maize, roast barley, crystal wheat malt and malt from Warminster maltings is hopped with Challenger and East Kent Goldings, with a late dose of Pioneer for aroma.
+A grist of Crisp Norfolk-grown Maris Otter pale malt, maize, roast barley, crystal wheat malt and chocolate malt from Warminster maltings is hopped with Challenger and East Kent Goldings, with a late dose of Pioneer for aroma.

 The beer is a rich deep chestnut colour with ruby hints and a light off-white foamy head.
 The aroma is generously malty and chocolatey, developing a chaffy cereal note and lightly perfumed raspberry fruit.